funte/google-closure-library-webpack-plugin/examples/exprements.typescript/README.md

-# react
+# exprements.typescript
-Convert Closure library to ES modules and use it with `react`.
+Convert Closure library to ES modules and use it in `typescript` with Webpack5(Not support `tsc`, the transformed ES modules seems has many grammar issues in `typescript`).

 To build and run this app with CLI:
 ```sh